davidlamorski/pimp-ale-stuff/cloud-connect-vpn-server.md

 Establish also the VPN connection on your Windows PC using the same username and password as your defined above (windows11 / your-changed-password)

 Now should both be connected.
-You may access from you Windows11 PC to the address shown in the CC panel, this should be https://10.168.92.100/services/webapp/monitor or use OMC on 10.168.92.100 to configure your PBX remotely.
+You may access from you Windows 11 PC to the address shown in the CC panel, this should be https://10.168.92.100/services/webapp/monitor or use OMC on 10.168.92.100 to configure your PBX remotely.

 I would strongly recommend adding more security to this Linux box.
 This can be done, for example, by using a bastion host firewall.